How to Grow a Flower Container Garden for Beginners

 Shade-Loving Annuals

-If you have a shady garden spot that doesn’t get direct sunlight, there are plenty of annual flowers that can thrive in those conditions.
+If you have a shady garden spot that doesn’t get direct sunlight, plenty of annual flowers can thrive in those conditions.
 Here are some shade-loving options:

 • Begonias